AeroSim-CFD/stl2lnas/README.md

   # Triangles are represented as a list [(v01, v02, v03), (v11, v12, v13), ..., (vn1, vn2, vn3)] in u32
   # Where each value in the triple is the point index in the `vertices` list.
   triangles: <base64>
   # Normal may be recovered using "right hand" rule, same convention as OpenGL.
   # That is, it considers rotation in sequence p1->p2->p3, so normal is
   # U = p2 - p1; V = p3 - p1 then the normal N = U X V
   # https://www.khronos.org/opengl/wiki/Calculating_a_Surface_Normal

+# Surfaces are patches of triangles that describe a given set of triangles.
+# It's used in post processing cases, when a geometry may be divided in multiple surfaces for
+# post processing.
+# The keys are the ones specified in the `stl.files` field of the configuration
+surfaces:
+  # Surface name as key in dictionary
+  surface1:
+    # Index of triangles in given surface, referencing the triangles in `geometry.triangles`
+    triangles_idxs: <base64>
+  # Other surfaces...
+  surface2:
+    triangles_idxs: <base64>
 ```

 ### Compactation impact